07 Oct World Spine Day

 - Epidural Steroid Injection: When herniated discs or spinal stenosis cause pain, epidural injections can be helpful to treat the associated discomfort caused by the nerve irritation.
 The injections reduce pressure that is causing pain and also minimize inflammation.

 Dr. Jonathan Lewin, board certified orthopedic surgeon, is experienced in managing back pain with a range of methods.
-If you have recurring back pain and are looking for more advice about how to treat it with non-invasive or minimally invasive methods, call 201-510-3777 to schedule a consultation.
+If you have recurring back pain and are looking for more advice about how to treat it with non-invasive or minimally invasive methods, call The Center For Musculoskeletal Disorders to schedule a consultation.